Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999 (Less chance)
 			"Clone Chance"					"4"

-			// The Super Tank's clones' health.
+			// The Super Tank's clone's health.
 			// --
 			// Minimum: 1
 			// Maximum: 65535
 			"Clone Health"					"1000"

-			// The Super Tank's clones will be treated as real Super Tanks.
+			// The Super Tank's clone will be treated as a real Super Tank.
 			// --
-			// 0: OFF, clones cannot use abilities like real Super Tanks.
+			// 0: OFF, the clone cannot use abilities like real Super Tanks.
-			// 1: ON, clones can use abilities like real Super Tanks.
+			// 1: ON, the clone can use abilities like real Super Tanks.
 			"Clone Mode"					"0"
 		}
 	}